 Why?
-Nikon has refreshed lineup of DSLRs includes the D3200 (a basic beginner model available from Adorama for $546.95), the D7100 (a solid mid-range camera, available with a 18-105mm lens from Adorama for $1,496.95 that's built to take a licking and offers killer image quality) and now the D5200, which is not as solidly built as the D7100 but shares the same sensor and spectacular image quality, which gives it an image quality advantage over the D3100.
-If you're looking for a camera that's lighter than the big rigs but has enough image quality and control, here's one for the road.
+The Nikon D5300 has borrowed the best features of its more advanced sibling, the D7100 (a solid mid-range camera, available with a 18-105mm lens from Adorama for $1,496.95 that's built to take a licking and offers killer image quality); it shares the same 24MP DX (APS) CMOS sensor and image quality that is among the top three in its class.
+If you're looking for a camera that's lighter than the big rigs (and therefore easier to take along) but has substantial image quality and control, here's one for the road.

-Portability: The Nikon D5200 is small and light and comparable to other cameras in its class, but it gives you access to the kind of image quality you can get from the flagship APS mode, the D7100.
+Portability: The Nikon D5300 is small and light and comparable to other cameras in its class, but it gives you access to the kind of image quality you can get from the flagship APS mode, the D7200.

 Buying Advice: The Nikon 18-200mm lens is a good all-around superzoom that covers a wide enough range so you won't need to swap lenses constantly.